couchbaselabs/partizen/IDEAS.md

                              n.10[b-n.4 f-n.1 h-n.2; a-n.8 e-n.1 i-n.2]

+That new n.10 root node copies the old consonants partition from n.5, and the vowels partitions from n.9.

-So, that's quick rollback of an individual partition (a subset of the tree) with no major data reoganizations.
+So, that's quick rollback of an individual partition (a subset of the tree) with no major data reoganizations, as an O(1) step.

-Scans and partition/key lookups of the data structure might also be able to prune away non-matching partitions during interior node visits, which may be able to increase performance.
+Partition-based key lookups of the partizen btree might also be able to prune away non-matching partitions during interior node visits, which may be able to increase performance.

 ------------------------------------------------------------
 More ideas / TODO...